Discover more from Football Archaeology

 The open play of Canadian rugby likely influenced several other rule changes as well.
 In 1903, American football restricted the person receiving the ball from the center from carrying the ball across the line of scrimmage until they were five yards right or left of the center.
 A comparable rule applied to the forward pass at its introduction in 1906; passes had to be thrown from at least five yards right or left of the center.
 To help referees monitor compliance with these rules, the American field was marked with lines five yards apart in both directions, creating a checkerboard pattern.

-The restrictions on running and passing five yards on either side of the center were lifted for the 1910 season, leading to the elimination of the perpendicular lines.
+The restrictions on running and passing five yards on either side of the center were lifted for the 1910 season, allowing for the elimination of the perpendicular lines.
 The field markings returned to their 1902 status.
 More important, allowing the player who received the snap to run inside or outside helped open up the game by allowing more variation in play design.
 This became evident after Pop Warner introduced the Single Wing offense at Carlisle in 1912, with Jim Thorpe providing the triple threat.

 The attendance of many American football authorities at a Canadian rugby exhibition demonstrated an openness to new ideas, to finding methods to make football safer.
 American football had already borrowed the three downs to make ten yards rule from Canada in 1906, but they did not copy another Canadian rule this time.
 Of course, only some safety reform could come from rule changes.
 Much of the advance of football safety in the early 1910s came from coaching and player innovations that took advantage of the new rules.
 Advances in the passing techniques and schemes were particularly important to making the game safer.

 Canadian rugby, meanwhile, showed some appetite for moving toward the American game, but WWI stalled the potential changes.
-Canadian rugby adopted many elements of American football in the 1920s and early 1930s, bringing the games closer together, while retaining rules and approaches that make the Canadian game unique.
+Canadian rugby adopted many elements of American football in the 1920s and early 1930s, bringing the games closer together while retaining rules and approaches that make the Canadian game unique.

 If you enjoyed this article, consider subscribing to my newsletter or check out my books.